 Scientific Expert Commission

 The Scientific Expert Commission provides strategic and operational support for program development and the review process.
-It comprises the following highly distinguished international scientific experts:
+It comprises g highly distinguished international scientific experts.

 Frequently Asked Questions

 last updated: 20 September 2023

 Can applications be submitted on an ongoing basis, or are there deadlines?

 Applications for this call are invited adhering to specific deadlines that are published on our website.